franklynokenwa/minimalist-homepage/readme.md

 # Minimalist Home Page

-This is a web application that displays information about countries from an Api.
-It was built with css grid and REACT
+This is a simple homepage of a clothing business that was built with HTML and CSS

 ## Table of contents